Krishnagupta2/-GitHub-Repositories-Display/README.md

 The styling is done using Bootstrap for a clean and responsive layout.
 Custom styles are defined in the `style.css` file to enhance the visual appeal of the web page.

-Feel free to modify and customize the code to suit your preferences or adapt it for use with other GitHub usernames.